 where it all began

-resilience2reform is a platform that will give a voice to those who are going through changes in their lives, no matter how simple or complex, and are willing and wanting to improve their situations.
+resilience2reform is a platform that gives a voice to those going through significant changes and are working to rebuild their lives.

 - Noah Bergland